4d/docs/website/translated_docs/pt/FormObjects/listbox_overview.md

 ![](assets/en/FormObjects/relationLB.png)

 You design a list box of the entity selection type, bound to the `Form.child` expression.
-In the `On Load` form event, you execute `Form.child:=ds.Child.all()`.
+In the `On Load` form event, you execute `Form.child:=ds.
+Child.all()`.

 You display two columns: